ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 ## Limitations and Next Steps

-- The strongest RARS result is the held-out MS MARCO 1M setting.
-FiQA transfer is model-sensitive: BGE-small improves, while MiniLM fixed-transfer results are nearly flat and some ranking metrics decline.
-- RARS-Score has a positive point estimate over PCA on MS MARCO, but the paired-bootstrap 95% confidence intervals cross zero.
-The repository does not claim statistically significant superiority over PCA.
+- The statistically established RARS result currently covers one deterministic 1M-passage MS MARCO subset, one embedding model, one frozen IVF-PQ configuration, and one untouched 1,000-query test split.
+- The clean result establishes superiority over the frozen IVF-PQ baseline, not over every alternative retrofit or over a newly rebuilt higher-rate index.
+- A clean PCA-versus-RARS comparison was not part of the one-shot test run.
+  Earlier PCA comparisons reuse the exploratory query set and must remain clearly labeled.
+A future PCA comparator requires its own pre-frozen validation protocol.
 - IVF-PQ `M=48` produces higher absolute quality at a comparable total representation budget.
-RARS is positioned as a frozen-index retrofit for environments where rebuilding and re-encoding the corpus are undesirable, not as a globally storage-optimal replacement for higher-rate PQ.
+RARS is positioned as a frozen-index retrofit for environments where rebuilding and re-encoding are undesirable.
 - The RARS representation costs `16.025 B/document`; the complete deployable artifact costs `24.028 B/document` when external document IDs are included.
   These values must not be conflated.
-- Live-Faiss timings cover index search and residual correction.
-They exclude query encoding, HTTP transport, JSON serialization, document lookup, process startup, and artifact loading.
-- The paired end-to-end benchmark reduces order drift but remains sensitive to OS scheduling and Faiss multi-thread variability.
-Independent correction cost and paired end-to-end overhead are therefore reported separately.
+- Live-Faiss timings were measured on the earlier artifact benchmark.
+They establish serving feasibility but are not a fresh timing measurement on the clean test split.
+Quality and timing protocols are reported separately.
 - The current sidecar implementation is vectorized NumPy around Faiss output, not a fused Faiss/C++/CUDA kernel.
-- Learned query-adaptive routers do not recover the oracle routing headroom under the current feature set.
-Fixed Top20 remains the strongest validated deployable cost-aware setting.
+- Learned query-adaptive routers do not recover oracle routing headroom under the current feature set.
+The clean protocol therefore freezes fixed Top40.
+- FiQA RARS experiments are setting-specific diagnostics.
+They should not be called zero-shot transfer because residual bases are fitted for each setting.
 - The evaluated BGE cross-encoder reranker does not improve the recorded FiQA subset and adds substantial CPU latency; it remains disabled by default.
 - The benchmark covers English dense retrieval with MiniLM and BGE-small.
 It does not yet establish multilingual, Traditional Chinese, hybrid sparse-dense, multi-node, billion-vector, or production-online behavior.
-- Some historical result packages use different index configurations and evaluation splits.
-Paper tables explicitly separate these protocols rather than combining them into a single universal comparison.
+- Historical result packages use different index configurations and evaluation protocols.
+Tables must separate clean untouched-test rows from exploratory or transfer rows.

-The immediate research priority is manuscript preparation rather than adding more serving features:

-1. finalize the SIGIR short-paper narrative and novelty boundary;
-2. document train/validation/held-out selection protocol and eliminate any ambiguity about hyperparameter tuning;
+Immediate priorities:

+1. refresh `results/paper_tables/` so the clean untouched-test row is the headline RARS result;
+2. update the abstract, method, protocol, and statistical-significance sections of the manuscript;
-3. add a compact method diagram and quality-storage-latency trade-off figure;
+3. add a compact query-split and frozen-evaluation diagram;
-4. benchmark PCA and RARS under the same vectorized serving implementation;
+4. benchmark cleanly frozen PCA and RARS comparators only if the comparison is specified before another untouched evaluation;
-5. consider one additional medium-to-large retrieval dataset only if it materially strengthens the generalization claim.
+5. retain the current test split as a final evaluation set and do not tune any method choice against its results.

 ## Release Readiness